marijnh/Eloquent-JavaScript/11_async.md

 setTimeout(() => console.log("Tick"), 500);
 ```

-Waiting is not generally a very important type of work, but it can be very useful when updating an animation or checking whether some other action is taking longer than expected.
+Waiting is not generally a very important type of work, but it can be very useful when you need to arrange for something to happen at a certain time or check whether some other action is taking longer than expected.

 {{index "readTextFile function"}}